filipdujmusic/NEPHW-frontend/README.md

 data for executing the blockchain transaction as well as optional metadata - e.g. who created the transaction, decribing the contract being executed on and the function call itself, etc...

-This transaction request is *non ephemeral* meaning it doens't expire and can theoretically be executed multiple times.
-This creates a lot of advantages in comparison to clasical transaction execution environment.
-Some notable examples include:
+This transaction request is 'pinned' to IPFS and can be opened by anyone through a compatible wallet.
+This frontend is a reference implementation of a compabtible wallet.
+In this case - both the frontend itself and the transaction requests are stored on IPFS - providing a properly decentralized solution.

+### Use cases

 * **Organization transaction management**: One or a few people in the organization have Ledgers or access to master private keys.
 A lot more people are tasked with actually building transactions (e.g. payroll management - "accounting" creates transactions, management executes them).
 * **Multi-device transaction management**: Each user can select their own way of getting transaction requests.
 If you have a wallet on your smartphone, but use Web3 on your PC - you can receive the transaction request through SMS, Email or other methods, execute it on the mobile phone and continue using your Web3 app on the PC
-* **Transaction Chaining**: The transaction request doesn't have to be a single transaction.
+* **Transaction Sequences**: The transaction request doesn't have to be a single transaction.
 It can be a list of transactions which are executed one after another (e.g. Approve → Spend).
-This transfers the UX burden of handling multiple dependend or independent transactions to the wallet instead of the Web3 app - leading to much less repetition in handling these common aspects of Web3 life.
+This transfers the UX burden of handling multiple dependend or independent transactions to the wallet instead of the Web3 app - leading to much less repetition in handling these common aspects of Web3 development.
+* **Cross-Chain TX Sequences**: Each request in the sequence can have its own network as a reference.

 ## Fully decentralized